otrv4/otrv4/otrv4.md

 This conversation will take place over public infrastructure where potential hostile intermediaries are present at different levels.

+## Security Properties <a name="security-properties"></a>

+Online:

+An online conversation happens when both initiator and receiver are online.
+* at conversation start
+ * authentication
+ * repudiation for both initiator and receiver
+* while exchanging messages
+ * confidentiality
+ * integrity
+* after conversation is over
+ * forward secrecy
+ * malleability
+ * repudiation for both initiator and receiver

+Offline:

+An offline conversation happens when the initiator is offline and the receiver is online.
+* at conversation start
+ * authentication
+ * repudiation for *only* the receiver
+* while exchanging messages
+ * confidentiality
+ * integrity
+* after conversation is over
+ * forward secrecy
+ * malleability
+ * repudiation for both initiator and receiver

 ## Assumptions <a name="assumptions"></a>